Schneider Electric's bets for the 2019 data centre industry

 Need for speed in building hyperscale data centers

 The demand for cloud computing will neither subside nor slow down.
-2019 will see it accelerate, which means the Internet Giants will continue to build more compute capacity in the form of hyperscale data centres.
+2019 will see it accelerate, which means the Internet Giants will continue to build more compute capacity in the form of hyperscale data centers.
 Market forces will demand they build these facilities increasingly quickly, meaning 10MW to 100MW projects will have to be designed, built and become operational - from start to finish - in less than a year.

 One key to accomplishing such aggressive timeframes is the use of prefabricated, modular power skids.
 Power skids combine MW sized UPS, switchgear (very large breakers) and management software all in one package that is built in a factory.
-These systems are pre-tested and placed on a lowboy trailer ready for a reliable, “plug and play” deployment once it reaches the final data centre site.
+These systems are pre-tested and placed on a lowboy trailer ready for a reliable, “plug and play” deployment once it reaches the final data center site.

 Since the lead-time for this type of power equipment can in some regions, take up to 12 months, having the solution built and ready to deploy, eliminates any delays during the critical path of the design and construction phase.

 You might also consider that within such a facilities data halls, its compute capacity will also become more modular, simply being rolled in place.
-Schneider Electric has created a rack-ready deployment model, already in use by many colocation data centres around the world.
+Schneider Electric has created a rack-ready deployment model, already in use by many colocation data centers around the world.

 In this solution freestanding infrastructure backbones are assembled within the data halls where at the same time, IT equipment is ‘racked and stacked’ inside scalable IT racks.
 These pre-populated IT racks can then be quickly and easily rolled into place, greatly reducing both the time and complexity for customers.